Pelagicore/software-factory-blueprint/docs/articles/intro/create-a-swf-deployment.rst

 checked out version (in this case head of the master branch of the SWF-blueprint) will be used.

-Next time when cloning, it will need an aditional step like this:
+Next time when cloning, it will need an additional step like this:

 .. code-block:: bash